shaneosullivan/gif2vid/examples/projects/web-worker/README.md

 - **Better UX**: Can show progress, cancel operations
 - **Performance**: Transferable objects avoid copying large buffers
 - **Clean code**: Separation of concerns
+- **Simple setup**: Pre-built worker bundle eliminates configuration complexity

-## Notes
+## Why `gif2vid/worker`?

-- The worker is built as an ES module (`type: 'module'`)
-- Uses Transferable objects for better performance
-- gif2vid is imported as a local file reference to the parent project
-- WebCodecs is available in workers (Chrome/Edge)
+The `gif2vid/worker` export is a pre-built bundle specifically designed for Web Workers:

+- ✅ Includes h264-mp4-encoder for video optimization
+- ✅ Includes WASM modules for GIF decoding
+- ✅ Properly configured for Web Worker environment (uses `self` instead of `window`)
+- ✅ No build configuration needed on your end

 ## Local Development

 This example uses `"gif2vid": "file:../../.."` in package.json to reference the parent project.
 This means:
 - You must run `npm run build` in the root project first
-- The example uses the built files from the parent project's `lib/` and `converter/wasm/` folders
+- The example uses the built files from the parent project's `lib/` folder
 - Changes to the parent project require rebuilding before they appear in the example

-### WASM File Copying

-The WASM files need to be copied to the project root (`converter/wasm/`) because:
-- The bundled worker uses dynamic imports to load WASM modules at runtime
-- Relative paths in the worker resolve from the web server root, not node_modules
-- The `postinstall` script automatically copies these files after `npm install`
-- You can manually run `npm run copy-wasm` if needed